8. Run on-device tests#

 Set up your hardware#

-Set up your hardware as described in Option: Full setup.
-On-device tests don’t work with the basic setup.
+Set up your hardware to match the full setup.
+On-device tests only work with the full setup.
 You can skip ahead to 9.
 Communicate with your Pico over RPC if you don’t have the full setup hardware.

 Run on-device tests#